sc222rb/sc222rb/README.md

 ### Hi there 👋
-I'm Sayaka, a full-stack developer from Japan, currently based in Stockholm.
+👋 Hi!
+I'm Sayaka, a passionate fullstack developer based in Stockholm, originally from Japan.
+I recently graduated from Linnaeus University 🎓 with a degree in Computer Science.
+With a background as an optician👓 and a mother of three, I bring a unique perspective to my work.
+In my free time, I enjoy exercising, cooking, and traveling ✈️!
 <!--
 **sc222rb/sc222rb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.